-The map display will move so that the selected point is in the centre.
+Put your mouse at your location and drag the map.
+The map display will move so that your selected point is in the centre.
 The latitude and longitude of the centre of the map is then shown below the map, together with your satellite dish pointing azimuth, elevation and skew angles.

 To refine the accuracy, click on the plus sign in the navigation boxes at the upper left side of the map.
 The scale will magnify so that you can home in accurately on your location.
 Repeat.
-Choose the Satellite or Hybrid map version to see the satellite photo image of the ground or even your house !
+Choose the Satellite or Street map version to see the satellite photo image of the ground or even your house !

-Dish pointing (Azimuth
+Dish pointing (Azimuth and elevation mount):

 Set the dish elevation angle first.
 This is the up/down angle.
 Use the elevation scale on the back of the dish.
 Set the polarization or skew angle also.
 This involves either rotating the LNB or the entire dish assembly.
 There may be a polarization rotation scale on the feed throat or behind the dish.
 Facing towards the satellite, clockwise is positive.
 Polarization must be set to 1 deg accuracy is possible to minimize interference into your dish.
 For the side to side azimuth bearing use a compass or just think where the sun is and the time of day and boldly swing the dish sideways.
 The pole star tells you where north is.
 Just use common sense.
 You should find the satellite on the first swing, then spend half an hour peaking up.
 Peaking up is really important for long term service quality and minimum outage time during heavy rain.

 The satellite dish calculations may be wrong.
 The latitude and longitude are not intended for the blind navigation of aircraft, ship or for other vehicle purposes.
 Magnetic azimuth bearings are approximate.
 Use is entirely at your own risk.
 Apply common sense and don't believe every number that comes out of a computer system.
 Take care with satellite dish pointing to not injure others by dropping tools or hurting yourself by falling down.
 Use GPS as an alternative.